opendistro/for-elasticsearch-docs/docs/elasticsearch/term.md

 If we change `*` to `?`, we get no matches, because `?` refers to a single character.

 Wildcard queries tend to be slow because they need to iterate over a lot of terms.
-Avoid placing wildcards at the beginning of a query as it could be a very expensive operation.
+Avoid placing wildcard characters at the beginning of a query because it could be a very expensive operation in terms of both resources and time.

 ## Regex

 Use the `regex` query to search for terms that match a regular expression.

-This regular expression matches any one uppercase or lowercase letter:
+This regular expression matches any single uppercase or lowercase letter:

 ```json
 GET shakespeare/_search